-I am producer and composer based in Atlanta, GA.
-My work has accumulated over 5 million streams, downloads, and views.
+I am producer, mix engineer, and composer based in Atlanta, GA.
+My work has accumulated over 6 million streams, downloads, and views.
 I specialize in working with singers to transform a song from a small demo into a full production.
 I play piano, guitar, bass, flute, percussion, and am skilled at programming drums/strings/samples/synths.

 I studied Music Composition and Music Business at the University of Georgia ('17).
 While there, I produced and engineered albums, live sessions, and concerts of numerous artists and professional ensembles.
-I have also created YouTube covers with hundreds of thousands of views.
+I have also created covers of various songs which have millions of cumulative views.
 I am well-trained in music theory, history, and aural skills.
 I have perfect pitch, which is a great asset to my productions.
 I am an also an avid film composer, as I love the genre and have scored a few short films.
 I would love to work with you!

 9 Reviews - 2 Repeat ClientsEndorse Corin Rogers